andatoshiki/andatoshiki/README.md

 Introduction once more, my name is Anda Toshiki, pronounced as `AHN-dah TOH-shee-kee` in case you find my name obscure to read out.
 I'm currently a precollege student with offer of admission from [UB (University at Buffalo)](https://www.buffalo.edu) as a transfer student to [(CIT) California Institute of Technology](https://www.caltech.edu).
 I am also the founder of [Toshiki Dev](https://github.com/toshikidev) as the first _organizational_ community I have ever created for building functional utility components and webapps/software to my own needs as serving solutions to people having the same requests, additionally I am maintaining the community with both of my cat 😺 (玉ちゃん & 桃ちゃん both of them are [cute girls](https://www.youtube.com/shorts/FT9FOI-yJP4)!)

-### 1: Pronouns

-**She/her** (internet wide, I'm a loli :P); **he/him** if you happens to meet me offline, **they/them** additionally.
+- **Pronouns**: **She/her** (internet wide, I'm a loli :P); **he/him** if you happens to meet me offline, **they/them** additionally.

-### 2: Languages

-I was raised in a trilingual family since born thus I speak three languages, **English** primarily, proficient in **Chinese** and fluent in **Japanese**, all three languages are welcomed to use when having conversations with me, I also don't mind blending all three languages together as a way to improve my long-lost Japanese language grammar!
+- **Languages**: I was raised in a trilingual family since born thus I speak three languages, **English** primarily, proficient in **Chinese** and fluent in **Japanese**, all three languages are welcomed to use when having conversations with me, I also don't mind blending all three languages together as a way to improve my long-lost Japanese language grammar!

   I'm presently learning Spanish as one of the second-most widely spoken language in the world to fit the demands of writing _espanol_ oriented documentation for better i18n experiences on my projects.

-### 3: Academics

-I current studying Data Science and Physics as core essentials for my academia.
+- **Academics**: I current studying Data Science and Physics as core essentials for my academia.
 Frontend developing and Computer Networking are both my hobbies at rest while I mostly work with numbers and maths mainly.
 I am also obsessed with _process automation_, _CI/CD_, I am highly active on building practical GitHub actions for easing my DevOps life.

 ### 4: Hobbies